UralbekXD/UralbekXD/README.md

 - 👋 Hi, I’m @UralbekXD;
-- 👀 I’m interested in programming.;
+- 👀 I’m interested in programming;
 - 🌱 I’m currently learning web devolopment!;
 - 📫 You can reach me on Instagram [ @uralbek_dat ];